P-R-N-D/ENN-PyTorch/README.md

 # STNet-PyTorch

 ## Overview
-This repository provides a PyTorch implementation of the STNet architecture for joint spatial and temporal modeling, exposing a high-level runtime API for model construction, training, inference, and export utilities.
-The runtime manages dataset materialization, adaptive loss balancing, FLOP accounting, and throughput reporting so you can focus on configuration and feature preparation.
+This repository provides a PyTorch implementation of the STNet architecture for joint spatial and temporal modeling, exposing a high-level backend API for model construction, training, inference, and export utilities.
+The backend manages dataset materialization, adaptive loss balancing, FLOP accounting, and throughput reporting so you can focus on configuration and feature preparation.

 ## Key components
-- **Configurable architecture** – `stnet.config.ModelConfig` defines depth, attention heads, patching strategy, and compiler hints through a single `compile_mode` string (default: `"disabled"`) instead of a boolean flag.
+- **Configurable architecture** – `stnet.api.config.ModelConfig` defines depth, attention heads, patching strategy, and compiler hints through a single `compile_mode` string (default: `"disabled"`) instead of a boolean flag.
 Helper schemas such as `PatchConfig` and the `build_config`/`coerce_build_config` aliases keep patch extraction and compilation options organized.
-Runtime helpers re-export these dataclasses so existing imports from `stnet.runtime` continue to function.
+Backend helpers re-export these dataclasses so existing imports from `stnet.backend` continue to function.
 - **Modeling type aliases** – `_normalize_modeling_type` interprets spatial (`ss`, `spatial`), temporal (`tt`, `temporal`), and spatio-temporal (`st`, `ts`, `spatiotemporal`, etc.) shorthands so configuration files and user input remain ergonomic.
-- **Runtime facade** – `stnet.runtime` provides lifecycle helpers such as `new_model`, `save_model`, `load_model`, `train`/`learn`, `predict`/`infer`, and exporter shims (TorchScript, ONNX, TensorRT, Core ML, ExecuTorch, TensorFlow, LiteRT).
-The runtime consumes `ModelConfig`, `PatchConfig`, and `RuntimeConfig` from the unified `stnet.config` module for consistent configuration management, while orchestration internals live under `stnet.runtime.launch` for direct use when needed.
+- **Backend facade** – `stnet.backend` provides lifecycle helpers such as `new_model`, `save_model`, `load_model`, `train`/`learn`, `predict`/`infer`, and exporter shims (TorchScript, ONNX, TensorRT, Core ML, ExecuTorch, TensorFlow, LiteRT).
+The backend consumes `ModelConfig`, `PatchConfig`, and `RuntimeConfig` from the unified `stnet.api.config` module for consistent configuration management, while orchestration internals live under `stnet.backend.launch` for direct use when needed.
+A public API surface under `stnet.api.run` keeps high-level orchestration entrypoints separate from the backend implementation.
 - **Architecture utilities** – `stnet.model` contains the `Root` model, encoder blocks, and building blocks such as `norm_layer`, `CrossAttention`, and `PatchAttention`, while lower-level primitives live in `stnet.model.layers` for reuse across modules.
 - **Data transforms** – reusable preprocessing helpers are located under `stnet.data.transforms`, consolidating the former utilities in a single data namespace.
 - **Thread load balancer** – dataloader workers automatically pin to allowed CPUs, request OpenMP `proc_bind(spread)` when available, and dynamically retune PyTorch intra/inter-op thread counts to avoid oversubscription.